 This beautiful restaurant located right off of Main Street USA offers character dining with Winnie the Pooh and Friends.
 You’ll get to enjoy a delicious buffet for breakfast, lunch, and dinner.
 It’s one of our favorite character dining experiences at Walt Disney World, and my kids have wanted to go there on every vacation, even as they have gotten older.

 I usually enjoy making lunch reservations there, because it’s a nice break during a long day.
 The restaurant is beautiful, and the food is really good.
-Even the pickiest of eaters will find something to enjoy.
+Even the pickiest of eaters will find something to enjoy on the buffet.

 Liberty Tree Tavern